Empty Sky (memorial): Construction

 Funding for the memorial was provided by the state, the Port Authority of New York and New Jersey, and the New Jersey Building Association.

 Construction bids twelve million dollars higher than the projected cost of the memorial (due to the international spike in the price of stainless steel) resulted in a construction delay in 2007.

 Construction began in May 2009, with a push to complete the memorial by August 15, 2011, in time for its scheduled September 11, 2011 dedication.
 Although the inside of the walls remained stainless steel, changes to the original design include a plan to use "architecturally finished concrete" for the outside surfaces, so that it will look more attractive than the "flat, drab coating of most concrete finishes."

+Although the memorial was opened to the public and was dedicated in 2011, the memorial remained incomplete, with 9/11 family members who selected the original design still wanting “stainless steel to cover the memorial’s outward-facing concrete walls”.
+As of June 2025, the outward steel covers had yet to be added and was in a state of disrepair, which authorities said the issues surrounding non-working kiosks, lightings, and removed trees would be addressed but without a timeline given.

 Dedication

 Dedication ceremonies took place September 10, 2011 and were attended by a number of notable political figures, including Governor Chris Christie of New Jersey, five former governors of the state, presidential advisor John O. Brennan, Senators Frank Lautenberg and Robert Menendez and family members of those whose names are inscribed on the monument.